KBluePurple/youtube-delay/README.md

 merger.connect(context.destination);
 ```

-If you want edit delay values use this code.
+If you want edit delay values use this code

 ```javascript
 leftDelay.delayTime.value = 0;
 rightDelay.delayTime.value = 0.01;
 ```

+## How does it work?

+It gives one of the audio channels of the YouTube video a delay of 20 ms to give it a surround effect